siouan/frontend-gradle-plugin/README.md

     // be downloaded and installed by the plugin. yarnEnabled = false

-    // Yarn version, used to build the URL to download the corresponding distribution, if not set.
-If a custom
+    // [Optional] Yarn version, used to build the URL to download the corresponding distribution, if the
-    // 'yarnDistributionUrl' property is set, the version of the distribution is expected to be the same as the one set
-    // in the 'yarnVersion' property, or this may lead to unexpected results.
-This property is mandatory when the
-    // property 'yarnEnabled' is true.
-    yarnVersion = '1.15.2'
+    // 'yarnDistributionUrl' property is not set.
+This property is mandatory when the 'yarnEnabled' property is true. yarnVersion = '1.15.2'

     // [Optional] Sets this property to force the download from a custom website.
 By default, this property is 'null',
-    // and the plugin attempts to download the distribution compatible with the current platform from the Yarn website. yarnDistributionUrl = 'https://github.com/yarnpkg/yarn/releases/download/vX.Y.Z/yarn-vX.Y.Z.tar.gz'
+    // and the plugin attempts to download the distribution compatible with the current platform from the Yarn website.
+    // The version of the distribution is expected to be the same as the one set in the 'yarnVersion' property, or this
+    // may lead to unexpected results.
+    yarnDistributionUrl = 'https://github.com/yarnpkg/yarn/releases/download/vX.Y.Z/yarn-vX.Y.Z.tar.gz'

     // [Optional] Install directory where the distribution archive shall be exploded.